-Corinne is in her final year of the Masters of Music in Vocal Performance at the Guildhall School of Music and Drama, London, UK, under the guidance of Professor Susan McCulloch.
-Since commencing her studies at Guildhall in September 2015, Corinne has been selected as a finalist for the Chartered Surveryors Prize, the English Song Prize and performed in public masterclasses with Mark Padmore, Janice Watson, Amanda Roocroft.
+Corinne recently graduated from the Masters of Music in Vocal Performance with Distinction at the Guildhall School of Music and Drama, London UK, under the guidance of Professor Susan McCulloch.
+Whilst at Guildhall Corinne was selected as a finalist for the Chartered Surveryors Prize, the English Song Prize and performed in public masterclasses with Mark Padmore, Janice Watson, Amanda Roocroft and Rudolf Piernay.
 She was awarded first place in the Franz-Schubert-Institut Competition, receiving a scholarship for the 2016 Franz-Schubert-Institut Master Course in Baden Bei Wien, Austria.
 Corinne made her Wigmore Hall debut collaborating with members of The Prince Consort, Stephen Hough and selected Guildhall students on Stephen Hough’s own composition ‘Other Love Songs’.
-She was also selected to be part of the Semi-Chorus for Elgar’s The Dream of Gerontius with the London Symphony Orchestra at the Barbican Concert Hall, conducted by Sir Mark Elder.
+She was also selected to be part of Graham Johnson’s Song Guild and the Semi-Chorus for Elgar’s The Dream of Gerontius with the London Symphony Orchestra at the Barbican Concert Hall, conducted by Sir Mark Elder.

 Prior to her studies in London, Corinne graduated with a Bachelor of Music and Graduate Diploma in Classical Voice at the Western Australian Academy of Performing Arts where she studied with Patricia Price and Linda Barcan.
 She took part in the WAAPA International Art Song Festival in both 2014 and 2015, working closely with Graham Johnson OBE, Deborah Birnbaum and Mary King.
 Corinne also completed a Certificate II in Musical Theatre at WAAPA in 2008 and was a member of Youth Ballet WA.
 In 2009 she studied in the Diploma of Dance program at the Koninklijk Conservatorium, Den Haag, The Netherlands, under the guidance of Christopher Powney and Wim Broeckx.
-Throughout her studies in Den Haag she had the wonderful opportunity to perform across The Netherlands for the 2009 Holland Dance Festival.
+Throughout her studies in Den Haag she had the opportunity to perform across The Netherlands for the 2009 Holland Dance Festival.